Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 **Verse 1:**
 Echoes of humanity reaching for the sky,
 Whispers in twilight as shadows gently glide.
-In the city's embrace, lights start to wane,
+In the city's embrace, lights begin to wane,
 Yet echoes linger, weaving through our contained dreams.

 **Verse 2:**